 After graduating from Cocoa schools, Anne attended the University of Florida where she was a majorette with the Fightin' Gator Band and a member of Alpha Chi Omega sorority.
 Making her debut in Orlando, she was part of the social scene until she married her husband, Otis Bonner, and became an Air Force wife.
 He was from Athens, Georgia and attending the University of Georgia when they met on Cocoa Beach in the early 1950’s.
 Her parents allowed her to date Otis because they were friends with his relatives who lived in Cocoa Beach and Merritt Island.

 Otis became an Air Force fighter pilot and retired as a Colonel after twenty-six years of service.
 Having lived all over the world, Anne considers the Philippine Islands and Hawaii her favorite places.
-She learned Asian cooking, floral design, cake decorating, snow skiing, and played lots of bridge, when she was not involved with her children: Bradford, Stacy and Trey (Otis III) and their activities.
+She learned Asian cooking, oil painting, cake decorating, snow skiing, and played lots of bridge, when she was not involved with her children: Bradford, Stacy and Trey (Otis III) and their activities.
 Anne’s writing talent enabled her to become Editor of the Officers' Wives' Club magazine at Perrin Air Force Base, Sherman-Denison, Texas.

 Anne enjoyed life as an Air Force wife.
 At the risk of sounding Pollyannish, she actually liked every assignment (some better than others).
 She considered entertaining duties and being involved in Officers' Wives' Club activities fun.